ipitio/backage/src/templates/.README.md

 > [!IMPORTANT]
 > Your own packages will be picked up automatically!
 If you need to edit `owners.txt`, do so after the first run.

+The fork-only **sync upstream** workflow checks for Main source changes every six hours.
+A managed sync retains the fork's tracked `owners.txt`, `optout.txt`, and generated `README.md`, adopts all other Main source, then builds and runs the synchronized deployment.
+It never force-pushes.
+Existing forks need one manual upstream merge to acquire this workflow, and new forks must enable scheduled workflows.

-Forks that merge upstream changes locally should run `bkg configure-fork-merge .` once in each clone.
-Ordinary merges will then retain that deployment's `owners.txt`, `optout.txt`, and generated `README.md` while accepting templates, contributor documentation, and other upstream changes.
-The setting is
+Forks that intentionally maintain source changes should disable **sync upstream** and run `bkg configure-fork-merge .` once in each local clone.
-clone-local: use a merge rather than a rebase, and do not use GitHub's **Sync fork** button for an update that changes any of these files.
+Ordinary merges will then preserve the same three deployment-owned files while leaving other source differences to Git.
+Use a merge rather than a rebase, and do not use GitHub's **Sync fork** button for an update that changes those files.

 <details>
 <summary>With Actions</summary>